ericleasemorgan/htid2books/README.md

 ### `./bin/htid2txt.sh`

 To download a plain text version of a HathiTrust item, you first change directories to the system's root and run [`./bin/htid2txt.sh`](./bin/htid2txt.sh).
-The script requires three inputs:

-   1. `token` - your access token
-   2. `key` - your secret key
-   3. `identifier` - a HathiTrust... identifier

-For example, `./bin/htid2txt.sh 194dfe2bg3 xa5350f0c44548487778e942518a nyp.33433082524681` In this case, the script will do the tiniest bit of validation, repeatedly run a Perl script ([`htid2txt.pl`](./bin/htid2txt.pl)) to get the OCR of an individual page, cache the result, and when there no more pages in the given book, concatenate the cache into a text file saved in the directory named `./books`.
+The script requires a single input, a HathiTrust identifier.
+For example, `./bin/htid2txt.sh nyp.33433082524681` In this case, the script will do the tiniest bit of validation, repeatedly run a Perl script ([`htid2txt.pl`](./bin/htid2txt.pl)) to get the OCR of an individual page, cache the result, and when there no more pages in the given book, concatenate the cache into a text file saved in the directory named `./txt`.

 ### `./bin/htid2pdf.sh`

 Similarly, to create a PDF version of a given HathiTrust item run [`./bin/htid2pdf.sh`](./bin/htid2pdf.sh).
-It requires four inputs:
+It requires two inputs:

-   1. `token` - your access token
-   2. `key` - your secret key
-   3. `identifier` - a HathiTrust... identifier
+   1. `identifier` - a HathiTrust... identifier
-   4. `length` - the number of page images to download
+   2. `length` - the number of page images to download

-Like above, `htid2pdf.sh` will repeatedly run [`htid2pdf.pl`](./bin/htid2pdf.pl), cache image files, and when done concatenate them into a PDF file saved in the `./books` directory.
-For example, `./bin/htid2pdf.sh 194dfe2bg3 xa5350f0c44548487778e942518a nyp.33433082524681 28`
+Like above, `htid2pdf.sh` will repeatedly run [`htid2pdf.pl`](./bin/htid2pdf.pl), cache image files, and when done concatenate them into a PDF file saved in the `./pdf` directory.
+For example, `./bin/htid2pdf.sh nyp.33433082524681 55` Note: The Data API is kinda dumb in this regard.
+While one does not need to denote the `length` to download the OCR, but one does need the `length` to download images.
+I don't know why.

 ### `./bin/htid2books.sh`

 Finally, [`./bin/htid2books.sh`](./bin/htid2books.sh) is one script to rule them all.
-Given a token, secret, and identifier, `htid2books.sh` will sequentially run `htid2txt.sh` and `htid2pdf.sh`.
+Given an identifier, `htid2books.sh` will sequentially run `htid2txt.sh` and `htid2pdf.sh`.
+For example, `./bin/htid2books.sh nyp.33433082524681`.

 ### Sample identifiers